binge-plus/BINGE-INFRA/README.md

 ---

-## Step A: Create a Cloud Storage bucket for your Terraform state file (tfstate)
+## Step 1: Create a Cloud Storage bucket for your Terraform state file (tfstate)

 **In your Google Cloud SDK console:**